 - One introductory statistics course (TMATH 110, THLTH 305, TSOCWF 351, TURB 225 or equivalent)

 - One introductory methods course (TPSYCH 209 or equivalent)

 Are you a transfer student?
-Use this PDF grid to see how your local community college classes may fulfill our prerequisite requirements.
+Contact an academic advisor to see how your local community college classes may fulfill our prerequisite requirements.

 Psychology course lists